knauth/goodix-521d-explanation/readme.md

 Then run the Python code again.
 Eventually it should flash successfully.
 Now we can move on to step 2.

 ## Part 2: Installing older fprintd
-First, make sure you have no other versions of libfprint or fprintd.
+First, **make sure you have no other versions of libfprint or fprintd**.
 You should be able to remove them with `sudo pacman -Rc libfprint fprintd-libfprint2`.
 This is important since the following steps will fail if these programs are already installed.

 Next we'll install the older version of fprintd-libfprint2.
-Go to the `fprintd-libfprint` directory, which contains a modified PKGBUILD for the AUR.
-Make sure you have the following dependencies installed:

-`git meson pam pam_wrapper python-cairo python-dbus python-dbusmock python-gobject`

-Note: if you want to debug and test more stuff, also install `gtk-doc` and change `Dgtk-examples` to `true` in part 3.
+Go to the `fprintd` directory and run the following:

+`sudo pacman -U fprintd-1.92.0-1-x86_64.pkg.tar.zst`

-All of these should be installable using pacman, please let me know if not.
+*Note as of 10/12: I'm not sure how this new method affects dependencies.
+Pacman should resolve dependencies automatically, but please let me know on Discord if you have any issues.*

-Run `makepkg -si` to install the program.

 ## Part 3: Installing patched libfprint
 The final step!
 Install the AUR package `libfprint-goodix-521d`.